casey/just/README.md

 # compinit
 ```

+*zinit Note:* If you are using zinit, [here's example](https://github.com/iloveitaly/dotfiles/blob/a18fd4b0745877cfa03de2736caa39af49525afa/.zsh_plugins#L51) of how to install `just`
+shell completions easily.

 ### Man Page

 `just` can print its own man page with `just --man`.
 Man pages are written in